calaldees/dockerWorkshop/README.md

 ----------------

 * Docker only allows for composing images by inheriting from a single layer
+    * Combining items from multiple sources/containers is a significant limitation
 * All containers run as `root` by default
+* Layers hash's are non deterministic (by default), Making layer cache sharing problematic
+    * (does `buildx` solve this problem?)

 These are MASSIVE problems - other container technologies solve these problems dockers prevalence has been seen as 'limiting the progress of better technologies'

 Other Container Solutions
 -------------------------